jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

 ## [3.1](#31--research-implement-and-manage-engineering-processes-using-secure-design-principles-osg-10-chpts-18916)  Research, implement, and manage engineering processes using secure design principles (OSG-10 Chpts 1,8,9,16)

 - Standard **secure design principles** are:
+  - Threat modeling
   - Least privilege
+  - Defense in depth
   - Secure defaults
   - Fail securely
-  - Threat modeling
   - Keep it simple
   - Separation of duties
   - Zero trust
+  - Shared responsibility
   - Privacy by design

 - 3.1.1 Threat Modeling
-  - **Threat modeling**: (see Domain 1), a security process where potential threats are identified, categorized, and analyzed; it can be performed as a proactive measure during design and development or as an reactive measure once a product has been deployed
+  - **Threat modeling**: (see Domain 1), a security process where potential threats are identified, categorized, and analyzed; it can be performed as a proactive measure during design and development or as a reactive measure once a product has been deployed
     - Threat modeling identifies the potential harm, the probability of occurrence, the priority of concern, and the means to eradicate or reduce the threat
     - Threat modeling commonly involves decomposing the app to understand it and how it interacts with other components or users; identifying and ranking threats allows potential threats to be prioritized; identifying how to mitigate those threats finishes the process
+    - For the exam, you should know the four primary threat modeling methods (DREAD, OCTAVE, STRIDE, and Trike)

 - 3.1.2 Least Privilege
-  - As noted in Domain 2, Least privilege states that subjects are granted only the privileges necessary to perform assigned work tasks and no more; this concept extends to data and systems
+  - As noted in Domain 2, Least privilege states that subjects are granted only the privileges necessary to perform assigned work tasks and no more; this concept extends to data, software, and system design to reduce the surface, scope, and impact of any attack
     - Limiting and controlling privileges based on this concept protects confidentiality and data integrity

 - 3.1.3 Defense in Depth